Alfresco/acs-packaging/docs/how-to/create-custom-image.md

 * Java
 * Maven
 * Docker
-* Access to Docker registry were the new Docker image will be pushed
+* Access to Docker registry where the new Docker image will be pushed

 #### Modifications to [pom.xml](../../docker-alfresco/pom.xml)